Kai0226/PHD/multiple_gpus_usage_kaya.md

 ```
 Train with a script

-If you are running your training from a script, run the following command to create and save a configuration file:
+If you are running your training from a script, run the following command to create and save a configuration file - choos using 'Multiple GPUs':
 ```
 accelerate config
 ```